-The total allowable expense applicable to each columnar expense group should be entered on Schedule I-4, Line 41.
-The total for each column should be multiplied by the respective percentages calculated on Schedule I-5, and these totaled calculated amounts, for each chain component on Schedule I-4 (Column 6), should agree with the amount reported on Schedule H as "cost to the related party" in each individual related provider's cost report.
+The total allowable expense applicable to each columnar expense group should be entered in the appropriate columns on Schedule I-5, Line 9.
+The total for each column should be multiplied by the respective percentages to determine the total allocated amount for each chain component.
+The total calculated for each chain component on Schedule I-5 (Column 6), should agree with the amount reported on Schedule H as "cost to the related party" in each related provider's cost report.

 It is important to note that home office costs (except capital related interest expense), which are not directly allocated to the provider, but are allocated on a functional or pooled basis, should be included in the provider's cost report as part of the provider's general and administrative costs, in accordance with CMS-15, Section 2150.
 Capital related interest expense should be included in the provider's cost report as part of the provider's property and related expenses.

-This schedule discloses interest expense claimed by all components of the chain.
+This schedule discloses as-adjusted interest expense claimed by all components of the chain.
 The amounts should agree with the amounts shown on the individual provider cost reports.
 For non-health care related components, these amounts should agree with amounts recorded in the entity's accounting records.
 For facilities leased from related parties, the interest portion of the related party's cost should be shown on this schedule in addition to any other interest charged.